Guam: Villages

+The entirety of Guam is treated as both a territory and a county equivalent by the US Census.
+The USGS counts the villages as county equivalents.

 Transportation and communications

 Most of the island has state-of-the-art mobile phone services and high-speed internet widely available through either cable or DSL.
 Guam was added to the North American Numbering Plan (NANP) in 1997.
 The country code 671 became NANP area code 671.
-This removed the barrier of high-cost international long-distance calls to the U.S. mainland.
+This removed the barrier of high-cost international long-distance calls to the continental U.S.

-Guam is a major hub for submarine cables between the Western U.S., Hawaii, Australia and Asia.
+Guam is a major hub for submarine communications cables between the Western U.S., Hawaii, Australia and Asia.
 Guam currently serves twelve submarine cables, with most continuing to China.
 In 2012 Slate stated that the island has "tremendous bandwidth" and internet prices comparable to those of the U.S. Mainland due to being at the junction of undersea cables.

 In 1899, the local postage stamps were overprinted "Guam" as was done for the other former Spanish colonies, but this was discontinued shortly thereafter and regular U.S. postage stamps have been used ever since.
 Guam is part of the U.S. Postal System (postal abbreviation: GU, ZIP code range: 96910–96932).
 Mail to Guam from the U.S. mainland is considered domestic and no additional charges are required.
-Private shipping companies, such as FedEx, UPS, and DHL, however, have no obligation to do so, and do not regard Guam as domestic.
+Private shipping companies, such as FedEx, UPS, and DHL have no obligation to do so, and do not regard Guam as domestic.

 The speed of mail traveling between Guam and the states varies depending on size and time of year.
 Light, first-class items generally take less than a week to or from the mainland.
 Larger first-class or Priority items can take a week or two.
 Fourth-class mail, such as magazines, are transported by sea after reaching Hawaii.
 Most residents use post office boxes or private mail boxes, although residential delivery is becoming increasingly available.
-Incoming mail not from the Americas should be addressed to "Guam" instead of "USA" to avoid being routed the long way through the U.S. mainland and possibly charged a higher rate (especially from Asia).